Centre for MACH - MultidisciplinAry ResearCh in Health Science

 Mario Carlo Raviglione, Full Professor of Global Health, University of Milan, Italy

-Fahrad Rihai, MD Assistant Professor, Faculty of Medicine, McGill University, Montreal, Canada, and Global Head, New Commercial Partnership Models & Health Systems Engagement, Novartis, Basel, Switzerland
+Fahrad Rihai, Assistant Professor, Faculty of Medicine, McGill University, Montreal, Canada, and Global Head, New Commercial Partnership Models & Health Systems Engagement, Novartis, Basel, Switzerland

-Francesco Rio, Consultant in Global Health, Geneva, Switzerland
+Francesco Rio, Global Health Consultant, Geneva, Switzerland

-Ilenia Rossetti, Dept. Chemestry, University of Milan
+Ilenia Rossetti, Department Chemestry, University of Milan, Italy

-Holger Schünemann, MD, PhD, Professor of Clinical Epidemiology and Medicine, McMaster University , Hamilton, ON, Canada
+Holger Schünemann, McMaster University, Hamilton, ON, Canada

 Richard Skolnik, Former Lecturer, Health policy and Management Department, Yale School of Public Health and Lecturer in the Practice of Management, Yale School of Management, New Haven, USA